alonshrestha/alonshrestha.com.np/_posts/2019-07-21-Backup-and-restore-your-system-to-previous-state-with-SystemBack.markdown

 -  Easy installation and fast recovery.

 ### Disadvantages:
-- If  your.sblive file is more than 4 GB then, cannot be converted to ISO file.
+- If your .sblive file is more than 4 GB then, cannot be converted to ISO file.

 #### Install SystemBack in Ubuntu
  - <span class="evidence">sudo add-apt-repository ppa:nemh/systemback </span>